New on-campus attendance rule rankles Northwest Arkansas Community College faculty

 Northwest Arkansas Community College is by far the largest community college in the state, with a reported enrollment of 7,839 as of Sept.
 7.

-University of Arkansas Pulaski Technical College in North Little Rock -- the state's second-largest two-year school -- asks its full-time faculty to spend at least 25 hours per week on campus, with at least five hours devoted to on-campus office hours, according to the procedures outlined in the school's policy on faculty time.
+University of Arkansas Pulaski Technical College in North Little Rock -- the state's second-largest two-year school -- asks its full-time faculty to spend at least 25 hours per week on campus.

-The faculty senate constitution declares a commitment by the college to the concept of "shared governance" whereby the faculty should have a say in matters relating to "teaching, learning, the classroom environment, academic standards and employment."
+The faculty senate constitution declares a commitment to "shared governance" in "teaching, learning, the classroom environment, academic standards and employment."

-A few faculty members have reached out to the Northwest Arkansas Democrat-Gazette by phone to express their misgivings about the 32-hour rule, though they declined to go on the record.
-They said the spirit of shared governance wasn't followed in this case.

 Dennis Rittle, who began as the college's fourth president in July, declined the Northwest Arkansas Democrat-Gazette's request for an interview on the topic, according to Hodges.